lingjf/CRX-Robber/README.md

 # uncrx
 Extract crx into Chrome extension package source files.

+## Poikilos fork
-Extracting allows installing an unsigned crx file (via Extensions, Developer Mode, )
+* You can extract existing files, such as to allow installing an unsigned extension from the resulting directory (via Extensions, Developer Mode, Load unpacked).
+* You can extract crx files with format version 3

 ## Usage